Intel Xeon W-2155 10-Core/20-Thread LGA2066 Processor Review

 That’s all very nice, and I’m sure you already love what you’ve learned about the series and this processor.
 What really can make a difference though, are the 48 available PCI-Express lanes.

 Intel C422 Chipset

-You have multiple options when it comes to the chipset.
-Well, it depends on the board you purchase, but the processor works with both the C400 series as well as X299.
-I have both types of motherboards in the office, and you’ll see reviews of both soon.
-The processors are designed to be workstation processors, and as such, I’ve chosen the C422 chipset to be the base for those.
+You no longer have multiple options when it comes to the chipset.
+The X299 motherboards sadly won’t run the new Xeon processors, so you’ll have to get a C400 series instead.
+The processors are designed to be workstation processors, and as such, perfect for the C422 chipset to be the base for those.
 Intel’s C422 chipset is purpose-built for the same thing as the Xeon-W series which makes it a perfect match.